 Which states are community property states?

-A small group of states use community property.
-Your state guide states which system applies and cites the governing statute.
+A minority of states use community property.
+Your state guide on ClearSplit states which system your state uses and cites the governing statute.
+If you are deciding where to file and both options are possible, the difference between the two systems is a factor worth understanding first.

 Does equitable distribution mean a 50/50 split?